Personal profile

 BSc.
 Agric.
 First Class Honours (1990) The University of Western Australia

-Research in my laboratory has been supported by a series of competitive grants from: ARC-Discovery, ARC-ITRH, ARC-Linkage, GRDC (including via Salinity CRC and FFI CRC), HAL, ACIAR, Australia-India Strategic Research Fund, and others.
+I previously led a research laboratory supported by a series of competitive grants from: ARC-Discovery, ARC-ITRH, ARC-Linkage, GRDC (including via Salinity CRC and FFI CRC), HAL, ACIAR, Australia-India Strategic Research Fund, and others.

 Acting Pro Vice-Chancellor, Research (Aug 2018-Nov 2019)